It’s not even “writer’s block.” You just don’t care. Writing no longer fuels you.

 There’s not necessarily one right way to do this (though I am definitely capable of geeking out on the pros and cons of various workflows or planning methods — I use the GTD method for myself as a basic starting point).
 It’s all about what works for you.
 Everyone has their quirks and triggers and things that get them motivated.

 Honestly, if colored labels and highlighters and dry erase boards are your thing, then don’t be modest about it.
 Go nuts with it.
 Put a dry erase board in your car.
-Have one in every room of your house.
+Have one in every room of your house – you can purchase whiteboard roll from Writey and write straight on the walls when inspiration strikes!
 Figure out a way to rig one up to a cloud-based smart home system so that the contents of each dry erase board is synced with a cloud server.

 If you like the minimalist and old fashioned approach, follow your whims and indulge your interest in the textures of simple things.
 Light a candle before and during each writing session.
 Make it part of a larger ritual that is integral to your life.